Imprinting persistent currents in tunable fermionic rings: PERSISTENT CURRENTS ACROSS THE BEC-BCS CROSSOVER

-In the strongly interacting regime, we observe that, despite the step-like trend being preserved with a comparable size of the plateaus at non-zero $\langle w \rangle$, a larger $\Delta \phi_I$ is required to excite the $w = 1$ state.
-We quantitatively estimate such a shift by fitting the first step of the $\langle w \rangle-\Delta \phi_I$ curves with a sigmoid function, to extract the imprinted phase jump $\Delta \phi_I ^*$ necessary to populate the $w=1$ state with $50$\% probability.
+In the strongly interacting regime, even though the step-like trend of Fig.~\ref{Fig3}(a) is preserved with a comparable size of the plateaus at non-zero $\langle w \rangle$, we observe that a larger $\Delta \phi_I$ is required to excite the $w = 1$ state.
+We quantitatively estimate such a shift by fitting the first step of the $\langle w \rangle-\Delta \phi_I$ curves with a sigmoidal function to extract the imprinted phase jump $\Delta \phi_I ^*$ necessary to populate the $w=1$ state with $50$\% probability.
 As reported in the inset of Fig.~\ref{Fig3}(a) in dark blue circles, $\Delta \phi_I ^*$ is observed to monotonically increase with decreasing $1/ k_F a$.
-By monitoring the short time dynamics after the imprinting of $\Delta \phi_I = 2 \pi$ in the strongly interacting superfluid at $1/k_F a \simeq 0.9$, we observe that the linear phase is actually imprinted, confirming the effectiveness of the protocol, but quickly decays out in a few ms \cite{SM}.
-An imprinted phase of $\Delta \phi_I = 2 \pi$ is thus not able to populate the state at $w=1$, and the imprinted angular momentum is dissipated into other excitations, probably those induced by the sharp light gradient, which appear to have a more dramatic effect in strongly interacting superfluids.
-To confirm it, we test the imprinting protocol in the BEC and UFG superfluids after modifying the DMD image by inserting a repulsive optical barrier in correspondence of the gradient discontinuity \cite{Perrin2018}.
-In this case, we observe the $\langle w \rangle- \Delta \phi_I$ curves in the two interaction regimes to provide a $\Delta \phi_I^*$ almost comparable with the one expected by GPE simulations (light blue triangles in Fig.~\ref{Fig3}(a) inset).
-Removing the sharp light gradient allows to drastically reduce the unwanted density excitations produced by the imprinting, yet it provides noisier $\langle w \rangle- \Delta \phi_I$ curves and washes out the step-like trend, probably because of the interaction of the moving superfluid with the barrier during the imprinting time \cite{Perrin2018}.
-For this reason, we choose the simplest gradient imprinting procedure, which is best suited to deterministically excite non-zero circulation states even in the strongly interacting regime.
+By monitoring the short time dynamics after the imprinting of $\Delta \phi_I = 2 \pi$ in the strongly interacting superfluid at $1/k_F a \simeq 0.9$, we observe that the azimuthal phase winding is actually imprinted, confirming the effectiveness of the protocol, but quickly decays out in a few ms (see Appendix C for further details).
+An imprinted $\Delta \phi_I = 2 \pi$ is thus not able to populate the $w=1$ state, and the imprinted angular momentum is dissipated into other excitations, probably those triggered by the sharp antigradient, which might have a more dramatic effect as we tune the interactions towards the BCS regime, as observed for the imprinting of solitons \cite{Sacha2014}.
+To confirm this, we test the imprinting protocol in the BEC and UFG superfluids after modifying the DMD image by inserting a repulsive optical barrier in correspondence of the gradient discontinuity, as suggested in Ref. \citenum{Perrin2018}, to circumvent the destructive effect of the antigradient on the imprinted current.
+In this case, we observe the $\langle w \rangle- \Delta \phi_I$ curves in the two interaction regimes to provide a $\Delta \phi_I^*$ almost comparable with the one expected by GPE simulation (light blue triangles in Fig.~\ref{Fig3}(a), inset).
+Removing the sharp light gradient allows to drastically reduce the unwanted density excitation produced by the imprinting, yet it leads to a degraded fidelity of only $90\%$ for the inizialization of the $w=1$ state , likely resulting from the interaction between the moving superfluid and the barrier during the imprinting time \cite{Perrin2018}.
+For this reason, we choose the simple gradient imprinting procedure, which is best suited to deterministically excite non-zero circulation states even in the strongly interacting regime.
+Although previous theoretical and numerical studies pointed out the incapability of the phase imprinting of a simple azimuthal gradient in exciting finite winding numbers in atomic annular superfluids \cite{Zheng2003, Perrin2018}, our results demonstrate it as an effective and versatile method to access on-demand $w$ states.
+For this, a high-resolution optical pattern is necessary to limit the pollution introduced by the sharp gradient in the opposite direction.